apatsika/DataSafe/provision-audit.md

 To complete this lab, you need the following:

-- An Oracle Cloud account
+- An Oracle Cloud Infrastructure (OCI) account
 - Access to an Oracle Data Safe service
 - Access to an Oracle Database, sample data for Oracle Data Safe loaded into the database, and the Activity Auditing feature enabled on your database
 - Oracle Data Safe privileges to use the Activity Auditing feature on your database